intelligent-username/Tachion/README.md

 - Lightweight, extensible Python backend
 - Interactive visualization for historical and predicted values

+## Prediction Mechanism

+A different model will be trained for each class.
+For equities, cryptocurrencies, and commodities, we will use DeepAR (an RNN-based model) to predict the next-period log return based on historical OHLCV data and engineered features.
+For FOREX, we will use a similar architecture but with more macroeconomic features engineered in.
+For interest rate hike/cut probabilities, XGBoost will be used to classify the likelihood of a rate change based on historical data and economic indicators.

+### DeepAR Explained

+### XGBoost Explained

 ## Installation

 The chief way to use Tachion is to go to [tachion.varak.dev](https://tachion.varak.dev) and use the hosted version.
 If you want to run it locally, follow the instructions below.